collective/collective.wfeffectiverange/README.rst

 Workflow transition based on publication and expiration date
 ============================================================

 Once one of the effective range dates is reached an automatic workflow transition is executed and changes the workflow state with its managed permissions.
-The included content type ``WFTaskFolder`` will show you an overview all the scheduled workflow transitions and allows to create tasks that enables you to group content items that have to be published together at a certain moment or immediatly with an action button.
+The included content type ``Workflow Task Folder`` will show you an overview all the scheduled workflow transitions and allows to create tasks that enables you to group content items that have to be published together at a certain moment or immediatly with an action button.

 This is intended as an alternative implementation of the `Dexterity <http://docs.plone.org/external/plone.app.dexterity/docs/index.html>`_ IPublication behavior.